phantamanta44/tinkers-evolution/README.md

 * **IndustrialCraft 2**
     * Adds industrial materials, including an energium material that runs on electricity
     * Adds a sunnarium material from Advanced Solar Panels
+    * Registers superheated steam as a smeltery fuel
     * Allows solar panels (both IC2 and ASP) to apply the "photovoltaic" modifier
 * **Industrial Foregoing**
     * Adds IF-based materials, including a powerful pink metal material